j0nnyboi/Python-Safecoin-API/Readme.md

 cmd run 'pip3 install -r req.txt

-test-API just add your wallet address to test
+Metaplex-API just add your wallet address to test, this is devnet at the moment only